jsdclxvi/Reforestation/README.md

-## My wife told me to rub the herbs on the meat for better flavor.
-That's sage advice.
+## A man tried to sell me a coffin today.
+I told him that's the last thing I need.